 Young audiences are hard to please but they appreciate it when brands offer original content.
 They also respond positively to celebrity endorsement, especially when international brands collaborate with local figures.
 In doing so, brands demonstrate their understanding and consideration of the local culture and interests.

-The MENA region is complex and presently, its media budgets are modest with 72% of the WARC campaigns being under $500k.
+media budgets are modest with 72% of the WARC campaigns being under $500k.
 At the same time, with a right targeting, strong values and a dollop of creativity, global brands can uncover untapped potential in building audiences and a strong regional voice within this valuable market.